 There are tons of plugins available for WordPress and it is very easy to install them from the WordPress Plugin Directory in the Plugins menu in the admin panel.

-However, the Banking App plugin and Pay-Per-Page-Click plugin have not been released to WordPress Plugin Directory yet.
-The plugins’ source code are stored in Git repositories at Github.
-These needs to be downloaded and installed manually.
+However, the Banking App plugin and Pay-Per-Page-Click plugin have not been released to the WordPress Plugin Directory yet.
+The plugins’ source code is stored in Git repositories at Github.
+These need to be downloaded and installed manually.

 Clone/download Bitcoin Bank plugin source code: